 The Australian Government has agreed to the following activities receiving funding through PHNs.
-Services commissioned by PHNs should be high quality, innovative, locally relevant and clinically and cost-effective primary health care.
-They should be based on community need as identified in PHN Needs Assessments and take into account a systems view of primary health care access by people experiencing homelessness and those at risk of homelessness in the PHN region.
+Services commissioned by PHNs should be high quality, innovative, locally relevant and clinically and cost effective primary health care.
+They should be based on community need as identified in PHN Needs Assessments and take into account a systems view of primary health care access by CALD people in the PHN region.
 Activities must not duplicate or compete with existing services including private businesses and other government-funded services.

-Grants under the Homelessness Access Program will only be offered to eligible PHNs to deliver on the program objectives and commission health services within the boundaries of each PHN.
+Grants under the PHN Multicultural Access Program will only be offered to eligible PHNs to deliver on the program objectives and commission health services within the boundaries of each PHN.

-PHNs are encouraged to collaborate across boundaries where appropriate to achieve better service integration and outcomes for their respective communities.
+PHNs are encouraged to collaborate across boundaries where appropriate, in order to achieve better service integration and outcomes for their respective communities.